 The first section was from the Park Gates to Banff in 1981, and to Sunshine Village including an overpass to the ski resort, completed by 1983.

-Next to be twinned was the 14 km segment between Moraine Creek and Castle Junction, including new highway alignment and nine major crossing structures, including two 60m wide landscaped overpasses, page wire fencing to prevent wildlife from accessing the highway.
+Next to be twinned was the 14 km segment between Moraine Creek and Castle Junction, including new highway alignment and nine major crossing structures, including two 60m wide landscaped animal overpasses, page wire fencing to prevent wildlife from accessing the highway.

 Banff-Canmore Legacy Trail